EwoutCornette/EwoutCornette/README.md

 - Integrated drivers into **C++ test software** for a fully automated test system.

 **Antenna Radar Setups**
--Created a fully automated test setup for Power Splitter and DSD 32, essential parts of a radar antenna, using the testing framework.
+Created a fully automated test setup for Power Splitter and DSD 32, essential parts of a radar antenna, using the testing framework.
---test
--Developed a near-field test setup for antenna evaluation.
+Developed a near-field test setup for antenna evaluation.
--Designed and implemented a vertical golf pattern test for radar antenna analysis.
+Designed and implemented a vertical golf pattern test for radar antenna analysis.

+- RF & Antenna Measurement Techniques
+- Automated Test Development
+- RF Hardware & System Integration
+- Data Processing & Analysis

 ## Hardware Projects